XML Sitemap Is Icing On The Cake for Your SEO

 XML Sitemap issues

-There may be a series of problems in the process of making and submitting the Sitemap.
+There may be a series of problems in the process of creating and submitting the sitemap.
 These problems may affect the SEO of your website to varying degrees.
 Fortunately, Sitebulb will provide us with some very helpful hints, so that we can easily find and further solve these problems.
 Here are some common issues about XML Sitemap, and they will be grouped by the level of importance.

 Importance: Critical